Volvo Collision Repair

 The Volvo Car Corporation was born in Sweden in 1927, but since its inception, the company has been owned by a few companies based in different countries.
 Although the company was Swedish-owned until 1999, when Ford Motor Company purchased the company, after which it was bought by Geely Holding Group, based out of China.

 There are a few thousand Volvo dealers around the world offering a standard selection of SUVs, sedans, and station wagons with the majority of sales occurring in the United States, Sweden, and China.
-Recent sales activity for the company nationally and in Las Vegas has been positive, which is encouraging given the financial instability plaguing many countries around the world.
+Recent sales activity for the company nationally and in Scottsdale has been positive, which is encouraging given the financial instability plaguing many countries around the world.

 Although Volvo was not always the first carmaker to include certain safety features on new vehicles, the company has always held fast to its belief that a vehicle could be made smarter and safer on the road.
 In the 1940s, Volvo introduced the safety cage into its vehicles, and in the 1950s the company started installing seatbelts.
 By the time the 1960s rolled around, the company was using advanced safety belts and separate crumple zones to protect occupants during a crash.